ivyyyyyliu/Project-2-/README.md

 ## Author:LiPing Liu

+##Goal:
-Business problem: According these patient information, we would like to predict if person has strock or not and from gender, age, disease, smoke status,etc.
+The goal of this project is to predict the patient whether have strock based on gender, age, disease, smoke status,etc.

 ## Data Source